• Skip to primary navigation

 To the same skillet over medium-high heat, add the onion and allow it to cook for about 2 to 3 minutes until it begins to soften.
 Add the garlic and stir until it becomes fragrant (about 1 to 2 minutes) before adding the peas and carrots.

 Season with salt and ground black pepper and stir with a wooden spoon to combine.
-Evenly sprinkle the all-purpose flour over the vegetables and stir until a thick paste forms from the flour combining with the liquid from the vegetables.
+Evenly sprinkle the all-purpose flour over the veggies and stir until a thick paste forms from the flour combining with the liquid from the vegetables.

 Slowly pour in the chicken stock and stir to combine and smooth out the flour mixture.
 While stirring the sauce will begin to thicken after about 2 to 3 minutes.
 Stir in the heavy cream and allow the chicken pot pie filling to heat up for 1 to 2 minutes before completely turning off the heat.